roshan786143/Backend-Task-Panorbit/README.md

 Port Number: Specify the desired port number for running the project.

+Gmail Credentials: [Provide your Gmail address and (generated app password), Not Your Gmail Password.for generating the app password you need to follow the below steps:

+Log in to your Google account
+Go to My Account > Sign-in & Security > App Passwords (Sign in again to confirm it's you)
+Scroll down to Select App (in the Password & sign-in method box) and choose Other (custom name) Give this app password a name, e.g. "nodemailer" Choose Generate
+Copy the long generated password and paste it into your Node.js script instead of your actual Gmail password.
+(You don't need the spaces.)

-Gmail Credentials: Provide your Gmail address and password.
-These credentials will be used for sending emails via Nodemailer.
+These credentials will be used for sending emails via Nodemailer.]

 Secret Key: Generate and add a secret key for JWT (JSON Web Tokens) to ensure secure authentication.